 All ten bedrooms and suites are individually designed, combining modern facilities with the ambiance of a traditional Victorian country house.
 Most of the rooms have spectacular sea views looking across the Irish Sea to Northern Ireland, and the others offer views of their wonderful garden.

 Nestled in the heart of Highland Perthshire, Fonab Castle Hotel & Spa is a truly unique five-star hotel.
 Lovingly restored, it draws inspiration from its historic past and breath-taking surroundings whilst adding the odd contemporary twist.
 It really is ‘beyond the ordinary’.

 This five-star Scottish castle is set in woodland and is located on a headland overlooking Loch Faskaly, with a backdrop of wooded hills.
-Built in 1892 for Lt Col George Sandeman of the wine, sherry, and port importing family.
-This privileged Victorian lifestyle resonates in wood-paneled walls, discreet lighting, and thick carpets of the mansion.
+Built-in 1892 for Lt Col George Sandeman of the wine, sherry, and port importing family.
+This privileged Victorian lifestyle resonates in the wood-paneled walls, discreet lighting, and thick carpets of the mansion.
 Modern extensions include a lounge bar and brasserie offering views of the loch.
 A spa offers a heated pool, sauna, steam room, and a range of treatments.

 6. The Gleneagles Hotel

 The iconic country estate of Gleneagles has been a luxury destination for nearly a century.
 Located just an hour’s drive from Glasgow and Edinburgh airports, it offers the perfect five-star retreat for those looking for relaxation and adventure in every season.